Those Dedicated to Addressing the Problem of Recreational Drug Use and Addiction in America

 The instructor will be teaching the course in asynchronous time which means that those taking the course can complete assignments each week when it is convenient for them to do so.
 It is not necessary to be online at specific times each week.

 The course has been designed to help arm those who are working to stop the legalization of marijuana with the understanding and knowledge they need concerning the research findings regarding the harmfulness of marijuana and the impacts on marijuana use on society.
 The course has also been designed to help expand the knowledge and understanding of those who are working to address the problem of recreational drug use and addiction in America so that they can be as successful as possible in their efforts.
 The course is also designed to help those in the position of public responsibility understand what policy and program options have been working and what options might be tried to achieve the hoped for outcome of diminishing the amount of recreational drug use in America.

-The course, offered under the auspices of Auburn University’s Office of Professional and Continuing Education, will be repeated several times in 2017 and as many as four times in 2018.
+The course, offered under the auspices of Auburn University’s Office of Professional and Continuing Education, will be repeated most months in 2018.